-The financial statements of San Dieguito Water District for the year ended June 30, 2018 were previously audited by other auditors whose report is dated December 27, 2018, in which they expressed an unmodified opinion on those financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2018 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the San Dieguito Water District's 2019 financial statements, and we expressed an unmodified opinion on those audited financial statements in our report dated December 9, 2019.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019 is consistent, in all material respects, with the audited financial statements from which it has been derived.